 In such a scenario, you will have maxed out what the plan can provide to you for the year, but will have received $1,550 worth of care.
 In other words, you’ve paid for about 61% of your actual dental care costs, overall.

-As the above examples show, paying for a medium to high coverage PPO (or indemnity) plan is something of a gamble since you’ll likely lose a bit of money if you only end up needing preventative care.
+As the above examples show, paying for a medium to high coverage PPO (or indemnity) plan is something of a gamble since you’ll likely lose a bit of money if you only end up needing preventive care.
 Moreover, most plans have waiting periods.
 If you can’t get a waiting period waiver, the plan might be less useful to you, depending on your situation.

 If you still want a dental plan, but you think a high coverage option is unlikely to be a good deal for you, you can look into the following options instead.

-These plans, which are structured completely differently from PPOs, often cost $8-$12 dollars a month.
+These plans, which are structured completely differently from PPOs, often cost $8-12 a month.
 They are restrictive, limiting the patient to only visiting one local dentist.
 Seeing a specialist requires a referral.
 On these plans, you’ll pay for care based on a list of copays, many of which are quite low ($10, $20, or $50 in many cases) for the most commonly utilized services.
 There are also no waiting periods, deductibles, or annual maximums.
 HMOs are available in a few states, and patients may sometimes wait a while for appointments due to poor dentist-to-patient ratios in the network.
 Scrutinize the network and copay list to see if coverage is a good fit.

 Dental discount plans may cost you between about $70-$150+ in a year.
 These plans do not qualify as insurance.
 Instead, they merely offer patients access to a network of dentists that have agreed to treat patients at discounted levels.
 With no waiting periods, deductibles, or yearly maximums, they provide flexibility.
 They can offer discounts on services like teeth whitening or orthodontia that aren’t covered by most PPOs, too.
 You’ll have to pay for all of your own care out of pocket, but you may find that you save several hundreds of dollars a year through discounts ranging from about 5%-60%, depending on the plan.
 These plans can help manage costs for those who need major work right away.
 Always check the discount network carefully to make sure it includes the dentist(s) you want to visit.